-Firewall is playing a crucial role as a safekeeping tool on Windows 10 and leaving it enabled is the prime exercise ever.
-But, Few users like you who might involve in the development of applications and need to enable and disable it after the certain spells of time.
+Firewall is playing a crucial role as a safekeeping tool on Windows 10 and keeping it enabled is the prime exercise ever.
+But, Few users like you who might involve in the development of applications may need to enable and disable it after certain spells of time.
 In this situation command line is a favorable choice you can opt for which helps to disable Firewall on Windows 10 rapidly.

 So read How to Disable Windows Firewall via Command on Windows 10 furthermore few commands suitable for swiftly testing apps and fixing network hitches and other concerned needs.